-Benign skin lesions may be unsightly or may be traumatized repeatedly especially during shaving.
+Benign skin lesions may be unsightly or may be damaged repeatedly especially during shaving.

 Naevi is a medical term for skin moles.
-They are often darker than the surrounding skin (e.g. brown or brown-black) because they contain more pigment (colour).
-Rarely, some moles can develop into malignant melanoma especially when they are exposed to a lot of sun.
+They are often darker than the surrounding skin (brown or brown-black) because they contain more pigment (colour).
+Rarely, some moles can develop into malignant melanoma especially when they are exposed to a lot of sunlight.

-Capillary haemangiomas (also called strawberry birthmarks).
-Some grow larger or smaller as the baby/child develops.
+Capillary Haemangiomas are also called strawberry birthmarks.
+Some grow larger or grow smaller as the baby / child develops.
 They are pink or red-purple in colour because they consist of enlarged blood vessels.

 Papillomas are wart-like benign skin swellings.

-Seborrhoeic keratosis is also known as senile keratosis because it usually occurs in older people. seen in the more senior patients.
+Seborrhoeic keratosis is also known as senile keratosis because it usually occurs in older patients.
 They appear as yellowish or brown raised lumps.

 Fibromas of the skin are raised swellings that are seen in association with chronic trauma.

 Basal cell carcinoma is the commonest skin cancer and usually occurs as a result of sun damage.
 These lesions grow slowly and do not spread to other parts of the body.
-Early tumours appear as translucent, pearly nodules and eventually turn into an ulcer.
-It is often known as a 'rodent ulcer'
+Early tumours appear as clear, pearly nodules or lumps and eventually turn into an ulcer.
+It is often known as a ‘rodent ulcer’.

 Malignant melanoma is a cancer that begins in the pigmented cell in the skin.
 They are often brown or black.
 It can spread to other parts of the body.
 Melanoma is much less common than basal cell and squamous cell skin cancers, but it is far more serious.

-The exact treatment will depend on the place and size of the lesion, the age of the patient, cosmetic considerations, the doctor's recommendations and the patient's preferences.
+The exact treatment will depend on the place and size of the lesion, the age of the patient, cosmetic considerations, your doctor’s recommendations and your own preferences.
 Several treatment options exist.
 The commonest methods are:

 The surgeon may put a dressing over the stitches or leave it uncovered, depending on the site of surgery.
 Try to keep the area dry for first 24 hrs after the operation.
 You can take a shower but gently pat the area dry.

-In most cases, you are expected to go home within two hours of the operation and return to work the next day.
-You should leave a dressing on the wound if you work in dusty or dirty environment.
+Most people will be able to go home within two hours of the operation and return to work the next day.
+You should leave a dressing on the wound if you work in a dusty or dirty environment.

 The scar remains noticeable for the first 3 to 6 months and then starts getting flatter and paler.
 Massaging the scar with a moisturizing cream two or three times a day in the first few months helps in this process.
 The scar should be protected from direct exposure to sun during this early period.

 Bleeding from the wound is uncommon.
 If you have any bleeding it can usually be stopped by applying pressure over the area for 5 minutes using a clean dressing.
-If it does not stop after few attempts you should seek medical advice.
+If it does not stop after a few attempts you should see a doctor.

 Infection is also uncommon.
 Your surgeon will give an antibiotic ointment or tablets if he or she thinks that infection is expected following the operation.

-For selected benign lesions, curettage or cryosurgery (freezing) may be used as an alternative to surgery.
-This may involve several sessions of treatment for a single lesion.
+For benign lesions, curettage or cryosurgery (freezing) may be used in selected papillomatous lesions, as an alternative to surgery.
+It may involve several sessions for treatment of a single lesion.

 For malignant lesions, surgical excision is the best course of action to remove the lesion and enable examination of the lesion tissue.
 Radiotherapy may be considered in selected cases.